Rammah-mohamed/Weather-App/README.md

 # Weather-App
-## I created this app using JavaScript.
-And It has these features:
+## Insiides:
-#### 1- The user can get the weather in his current location if the user browser support geolocation api.
+####  - Used Fetch method to get the weather data from the open weather map api.
-#### 2- The user can get the weather in any valid city.
+#### - Used keyboard Event property key to get the weather when the user pressed the enter key.
-#### 3- The user with get the information (current temprature, description of the weather, the feel like temprature and the humidity).
+####  - Used navigator geolocation method to get the weather in the user current location.
 ## The live app url is here:  https://rammah-mohamed.github.io/Weather-App